rheng001/Chatbot/README.md

 Must have a directory/folder containing the following files:

-Chat.py
+Chat.pyi

 Chat_memory.py

 Chat_test.py

 ChatBotGUI.py

 negative.txt

 positive.txt

 Using Python 3

-install the following python modules: pip install
+Install the following python modules: pip install

 requests

 tweepy

 textblob

 textblob.download_corpora

 pytest

 After installing the following using any Python IDE or whatever you use to operate python and run the python file ChatBotGUI to start the program.